What is a Bank PO? Everything that you need to know!

 • Ensuring smooth administration in the bank.

-• Redressing customer concerns with vivid interpersonal communicational.
+• Redressing customer concerns with vivid interpersonal communication.

-• PO acts as Public relations officer at the branch.
+• PO acts as a Public relations officer at the branch.

-• Handing of financial activities like account preparation, billing, investment, marketing, statements, account drafting, cheque clearance, cash flow, ATM cards, demand drafts, bank management etc.
+• Handing out financial activities like account preparation, billing, investment, marketing, statements, account drafting, cheque clearance, cash flow, ATM cards, demand drafts, bank management, etc.

-• Once a newly joined PO is accustomed to a banking environment, then the responsibility regarding issuance of loans, investment approvals, allotment of funds, budgeting falls under their belt.
+• Once a newly joined PO is accustomed to a banking environment, then the responsibility regarding issuance of loans, investment approvals, allotment of funds, and budgeting falls into their hands.

-• Getting the loans cleared by visiting loan defaulters site and documentation of loan activities.
+• Getting the loans cleared by visiting the loan defaulters’ site and documenting loan activities.

-• Supervising the clerical work in the bank and taking favourable decisions in favour of the bank.
+• Supervising the clerical work in the bank and making favourable decisions in favour of the bank.

-To give any of the Bank PO examinations in India, applicants need to fulfil certain conditions.
-Given below is a list of the same:
+To take any of the Bank PO examinations in India, applicants need to fulfil certain conditions.
+Given below is a list of the eligibility criteria that students need to fulfil to become a Bank PO:

 • Applicants must not be older than 30 years of age.

-• There is 5 years of age relaxation for the SC/ST candidates.
+• There is 5 5-year age relaxation for the SC/ST candidates.

 • For OBC candidates, there is an age relaxation of 3 years.